 The fabulous Turquoise-browed Motmot, by Steve Garvie, one of seven species of motmot present in Honduras!

-Honduran Emerald (the only endemic), as well as Plain Chachalaca, Magnificent Frigatebird, Brown Pelican, Anhinga, Boat-billed Heron, Yellow-crowned Night Heron, Bare-throated Tiger Heron, Snail Kite, several hawks including White, Limpkin, Ruddy Crake, Northern Jacana and other shorebirds, Royal Tern, Red-lored and White-fronted Parrots, Squirrel Cuckoo, Lesser Roadrunner, Vermiculated Screech Owl, Mottled Owl, Great Potoo, Violet Sabrewing, Sparkling-tailed Hummingbird, Black-headed, Collared, Mountain, Slaty-tailed and Violaceous Trogons, Amazon and Green Kingfishers, Blue-crowned, Broad-billed, Keel-billed, Rufous, Tody and Turquoise-browed Motmots, White-necked Puffbird, Emerald Toucanet, Collared Aracari, Keel-billed Toucan, Chestnut-coloured and Pale-billed Woodpeckers, Rufous-breasted Spinetail, woodcreepers, Great Antshrike, Dusky Antbird, Scaled Antpitta, tyrant flycatchers, Grey-headed Piprites, Black-crowned and Masked Tityras, Lovely Cotinga, Red-capped and White-collared Manakins, White-throated Magpie Jay, Long-billed Gnatwren, Brown-backed and Slate-coloured Solitaires, Olive Warbler, wintering warblers, Slate-throated Redstart, tanagers including Crimson-collared, Green and Red-legged Honeycreepers, Cinnamon-bellied Flowerpiercer, Prevost’s Ground Sparrow, orioles, Chestnut-headed and Montezuma Oropendolas, Blue-naped Chlorophonia and euphonias.
-Also a chance of Resplendent Quetzal, King Vulture, Yellow-eared Toucanet, Black-crested Coquette, Sungrebe, Buffy-crowned Wood Partridge, Tawny-faced Quail, White-faced Quail Dove, Green Shrike Vireo, and Black-throated and Unicoloured Jays.
+Plain Chachalaca, Magnificent Frigatebird, Brown Pelican, Anhinga, Boat-billed Heron, Yellow-crowned Night-heron, Bare-throated Tiger-heron, Snail Kite, several hawks including White, Limpkin, Ruddy Crake, Northern Jacana and other shorebirds, Royal Tern, Red-lored and White-fronted Parrots, Squirrel Cuckoo, Lesser Roadrunner, Vermiculated Screech-owl, Mottled Owl, Great Potoo, Violet Sabrewing, Sparkling-tailed Hummingbird, Black-headed, Collared, Mountain, Slaty-tailed and Violaceous Trogons, Amazon and Green Kingfishers, Blue-crowned, Broad-billed, Rufous, Tody and Turquoise-browed Motmots, White-necked Puffbird, Emerald Toucanet, Collared Aracari, Keel-billed Toucan, Chestnut-coloured and Pale-billed Woodpeckers, Rufous-breasted Spinetail, woodcreepers, Great Antshrike, Dusky Antbird, Scaled Antpitta, tyrant flycatchers, Grey-headed Piprites, Black-crowned and Masked Tityras, Lovely Cotinga, Red-capped and White-collared Manakins, White-throated Magpie-jay, Long-billed Gnatwren, Slate-coloured Solitaire, Olive Warbler, wintering warblers, Slate-throated Redstart, tanagers including Crimson-collared, Green and Red-legged Honeycreepers, Cinnamon-bellied Flowerpiercer, orioles, Chestnut-headed and Montezuma Oropendolas, and euphonias.
+Also a chance of King Vulture, Yellow-eared Toucanet, Black-crested Coquette, Sungrebe, Buffy-crowned Wood-partridge, Tawny-faced Quail, White-faced Quail-dove and Green Shrike-vireo.

 A chance of Mantled Howler and White-faced Capuchin Monkeys, White-nosed Coati and Central American Agouti.